An afternoon tea party

 Literature pub quiz

 A book and the pub?
 Very few combinations seem to fit together better than these two.
 Gather together the greatest minds of your generation – or just the regulars from the local – and begin the hard work of settling on a team name.
-If your local watering-hole already has an established pub quiz, why not ask if you can ‘take over’ for one session and help theme the questions on all things literary with proceeds going to Read for RNIB Day.
+If your local watering-hole already has an established pub quiz, why not ask if you can ‘take over’ for one session and help theme the questions on all things literary with proceeds going to Read for RNIB.
 If there isn’t already an established quiz night then this is a perfect opportunity to create your own and drum up some local support.
-If people know the proceeds will go to charity they are much more inclined to sign up.
+If people know the proceeds will go to charity they are much more inclined to sign up so what are you waiting for – get cracking.

 Pick a letter, any letter!
 An alphabet themed soiree: dress code, food, drinks and music all themed around a letter, this one will definitely encourage your creativity.